UPSC Mains General Studies Paper – 1 Mains 2022

 - Introducing the keyword “the Primary Rocks”

-- Shortly deal with the formation and categorization in a brief way and elaborate main characteristics of Primary Rocks
+- Shortly deal with the formation and categorization briefly and elaborate main characteristics of Primary Rocks

 - Description About the significance of presence in nature with suitable examples